-Condition Cause/Resolution The telephone works, but the audio quality is poor, specifically: the user h when spea handset.
+Condition Cause/Resolution The telephone works, but the audio quality is poor, specifically: the user hears echo when speaking on a handset.
 CAUSE: Echo from digital-to-analog conversion on your Avaya Media Server trunk.
-RESOLUTION: Verify which trunk is causing the echo, and swap the trunk's Trunk Termination parameter on the call server. the user hon a head on a hand set, but not CAUSE: Improper headset cord.
-RESOLUTION: Ensure that an HIS cord is being used. and hears on Speaker no echo, -end hears CAUSE: Room acoustics.
+RESOLUTION: Verify which trunk is causing the echo, and swap the trunk's Trunk Termination parameter on the call server. the user hears echo on a headset, but not on a handset.
+CAUSE: Improper headset cord.
+RESOLUTION: Ensure that an HIS cord is being used. the user is on Speaker and hears no echo, but the far-end hears echo.
+CAUSE: Room acoustics.
 RESOLUTION: Ensure that there are six inches or so of blank space to the right of the telephone.
-If that is insufficient, use the handset. sudden sil CAUSE: Jitter, delay, dropped packets, etc. RESOLUTION: You can have the user provide diagnostic data by invoking the Network Information feature under the A (Avaya) button on the telephone.
+If that is insufficient, use the handset. the user experiences sudden silences such as gaps in speech, or static, clipped or garbled speech, etc. CAUSE: Jitter, delay, dropped packets, etc. RESOLUTION: You can have the user provide diagnostic data by invoking the Network Information feature under the A (Avaya) button on the telephone.
 One or more Quality of Service (QoS) features should be implemented in the network as covered in Chapter 3: Local Administrative Options.
 CAUSE: Improper non-Category 5 wiring.
-RESOLUTION: Replace non-Category 5 wiring with Category 5 wiring. the user he fluctuation volume levare worse Speaker is the beginn call, or whe goes from talking abreads is in the vel which when the s on, or at hing of a en a call no one ruptly to a CAUSE: The user has changed the Automatic Gain Control (AGC) or environmental acoustics are not consistent with the current audio settings.
+RESOLUTION: Replace non-Category 5 wiring with Category 5 wiring. the user hears fluctuations in the volume level which are worse when the Speaker is on, or at the beginning of a call, or when a call goes from no one talking abruptly to a loud voice.
+CAUSE: The user has changed the Automatic Gain Control (AGC) or environmental acoustics are not consistent with the current audio settings.
 RESOLUTION: Try different on/off settings for the AGCHAND, AGCHEAD, and AGCSPKR parameters.
 The telephone works properly except for the Speaker.
 CAUSE: The Speaker was turned off at the call server.
 RESOLUTION: Administer the call server to allow that station's Speaker to operate.
-If that does not work, do a self-test on the telephone, as explained in the Self-Test Procedure on page 52.
+If that does not work, do a self-test on the telephone, as explained in the Self-Test Procedure on page 50.
 The telephone works properly, except incoming DTMF tones are not received.
-CAUSE : The TN2302AP board does not pass in-band DTMF tones.
-RESOLUTION : None; the board is operating as designed.
-3 of 6
+CAUSE: The TN2302AP board does not pass in-band DTMF tones.
+RESOLUTION: None; the board is operating as designed.